peteroupc/classic-wallpaper/uielements.md

-# Traditional User Interface Graphics
+# Traditional User-Interface Graphics

-This page discusses aspects of the traditional design of user interface graphics, such as button and border styles, icons, and mouse pointers.
+This page discusses aspects of the traditional design of user-interface graphics, such as button and border styles, icons, and mouse pointers.

 ## Logical Resolutions

 A _display mode_ is a way to set up a computer display to show graphics.
-One thing associated with a display mode is a _logical resolution_, or the number of pixels per inch the display can logically fit horizontally and vertically.
-Some display modes follow, and others are found in a table in the [OpenType 1.8 specification](https://learn.microsoft.com/en-us/typography/opentype/otspec180/recom#device-resolutions) (which the recent version doesn't have):
+Some display modes follow:

-- VGA's (video graphics array) 640 &times; 480 display mode: 96 horizontal and vertical pixels per inch (pixels are "squares").
+- VGA's (video graphics array) 640 &times; 480 display mode: A _logical resolution_ of 96 horizontal and vertical pixels per inch (pixels are "squares").
 - IBM Extended Graphics Adapter's (EGA) 640 &times; 350 color display mode: 96 horizontal and 72 vertical pixels per inch (pixels are not squares).
 - IBM Color/Graphics Adapter's (CGA) 640 &times; 200 two-tone display mode: 96 horizontal and 48 vertical pixels per inch (pixels are not squares).

 An image can be adapted for display modes with logical resolutions that differ from the VGA mode just given (which is the usual one in the mid-1990s) by scaling the image's width, height, or both.
 For example, a 300 &times; 300 image, when adapted for the EGA mode, becomes a shrunken 300 &times; 225 image (the height becomes 72/96 = 3/4 of the original height).

-Logical resolutions also include the special case of _pixel density_, or a number to multiply by the logical resolution of 96 horizontal and vertical pixels per inch.
-Pixel densities include the factors 1.25 (IBM 8514/a), 2, and 3.
+Logical resolutions also cover the special case of _pixel density_, or a number to multiply by the logical resolution of 96 horizontal and vertical pixels per inch.
+Examples of pixel densities are 1.25 (IBM 8514/a), 2, and 3.

-More generally, units similar to pixels may be employed as units of measure for user interface elements, for design purposes to promote right-sized user interfaces.
+More generally, units similar to pixels may be employed as units of measure for user-interface elements, for design purposes to promote right-sized user interfaces.
 Examples include [_dialog box units_](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdialogbaseunits) (which depend on the font in which text is rendered) and [_effective pixels_](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/guidance-for-rounded-display-bezels) (which depend on the kind of display, its size, and its resolution).

 ## Button and Border Styles

 Here is a challenge.
 Write computer code (released to the public domain or licensed under the Unlicense) to draw the following ways to style borders and buttons:

-- Window border, field border, status field border, and grouping border.[^7]
+- Window border, text box border, status field border, and grouping border.[^7]
 - Buttons, buttons selected by default:
     - Unpressed, pressed, mixed value ("indeterminate" or "third state"), unavailable ("disabled").
 - Toolbar buttons: